fristedt/visgra/notes.md

 - More efficient than raytracing

-- Implement using Painter (old and slow due to overwrite) or Z-Buffering
+- Implement using Painter (sort polygons by depth, draw in back-to-front) or Z-Buffering (pixel-by-pixel)

 ## Clipping

 Clipping is the process of truncating triangles to fit them inside the viewing area.

-## Z-Buffering
+## Z-Buffering (Depth-Buffer)

-1. Store depth value for each pixel.
+1. Store depth value for each pixel on screen.

 2. Rasterize object closest to the camera (lowest z)

+3. Causes Z-fighting, same z-value

 # Slide 7.1 (Shading Models)